 If all else fails, go old school and plug your trusty Ethernet cable into your laptop.
 This will be your guaranteed way to get the strongest connection possible.
 Watch our handy video on how to speed up your Wi-Fi here.

 Trying to snap up the best deal is a race against the millions of other users trying to do the same thing.
 You can’t have anything getting in your way or slowing you down.
 This is why it’s essential to do the right checks ahead of the day to make sure your computer has what it takes to handle the Black Friday rush.

 Timing is key

 Last year many well-known websites weren’t able to handle the high volume of visitors they were receiving at peak times, and a few of them crashed before customers had the chance to snap up a bargain!
 Time is truly of the essence when it comes to Black Friday.
 It’s better to swot up on timings and be ahead of the game.
-Online retailers reported that the highest level of traffic to their sites was between 8am and 10am on the morning of Black Friday 2016.
+In 2016, online retailers reported that the highest level of traffic to their sites was between 8am and 10am on the morning of Black Friday.
 This may be due to people shopping before the start of their shift.
 The same retailers reported that the quietest time to shop was at 3pm.

 It may be better to wait and shop at a quieter time to avoid the site crashing or moving at a snail’s pace.

 If you want to grab more than one deal on the day, meet up with a group of friends, swap shopping lists, and tackle a website or two each on your own individual laptops.
 It’ll be far easier to snatch scarce deals if you split up online.
 Plus, it’s far more fun shopping with your pals than it is dealing with the online chaos alone.
 You can take it in turns to be on tea duty and you can conquer the sales together.

 The bonus: there will always be someone on hand to talk you out of that purchase you don’t actually need.